picardcharlie/flask-labs/README.md

   flask run
   ```

+You can also use the included VSCode launch configuration in .vscode/launch.json, after you open this lab as a folder in VSCode.

 ### 0. Wha...?

 When poking around in Samir's app, you'll notice that something happens when you try to create two users with the same username or email.
 Fix this so that the app is able to handle this and let the user know the username is already taken.